Academic research skills

 Select the Social Science category and select to search in Business journals

-Cases are widely used in teaching in the GSE.
+Cases are widely used in teaching in the GSM.
 These links below will give you tips and help in analysing and writing business cases.

 Links on guides to writing cases: